 In conclusion, we remark that our approach takes into account both spatial and temporal dimensions of the problem.
-On the one hand, $\mathbf{c}(e,t)$ embeds spatial domain information by construction, as it represents the variation of the (spatial) share of the total number of users connected every hour to each eNodeB serving Valtellina.
-On the other hand, signals $\mathbf{c}(e,t)$ are normalised to mean and variance (i.e., in the time domain) before being used, as our interest is to group eNodeBs regardless of the amplitude of the users' presence variation.
+On the one hand, $\mathbf{c}(e,t)$ embeds spatial domain information by construction, as it represents the variation of the (spatial) share of the total number of users connected every hour to each network site serving Valtellina.
+On the other hand, each change signal $\mathbf{c}(e,t)$ is normalised to mean and variance (i.e., in the time domain) before being used, as our interest is to group eNodeBs regardless of the amplitude of the users' presence variation.
 We discuss the clustering results in the following Section.